 Municipal services in the areas of child and youth care, social services and employment, as well as healthcare, face a range of structural, economic, and professional challenges.
-We are witnessing a demographic trend with an aging population and a growing shortage of labor leading up to 2050, compounded by difficulties in recruiting professionals to perform citizen-close tasks.
+We are witnessing a demographic trend with an aging population and a growing shortage of labour leading up to 2050, compounded by difficulties in recruiting professionals to perform citizen-close tasks.
 Furthermore, municipalities must address a number of complex issues related to employment initiatives, vulnerability, distress, and inequalities in health and education.
 Additionally, an increasing number of prevention and treatment tasks are being transferred to municipalities, which need to handle the expansion of local health services as more elderly and chronically ill citizens strain hospital capacities.
 Finally, municipalities experience difficulties in adhering to budgets in specialized social areas, particularly those concerning vulnerable children and youth, as well as areas for citizens with disabilities, substance abusers, and other adults with special needs, which have seen significant budget overruns every year from 2018 to 2022.

 Research, practice-based knowledge, and innovative solutions play a vital role in addressing the outlined challenges, enabling better prevention and resolution of complex welfare issues.
 Ideally, innovation in the welfare sector can provide solutions that sustainably make municipal services smarter and enhance their quality for the benefit of both society and citizens.
 However, many stakeholders point out that there is room for a much stronger and more systematic interplay between research and development (R&D) on one side, and municipal practice and daily operations on the other, allowing research to be more informed by, and informative for, practice.